marcrdavis/ArduinoTITO-PlayerTracking/README.md

 # Arduino TITO and PlayerTracking
-A homebrew slot machine player tracking and display project By Marc Davis (11/7/2020)
+A homebrew slot machine TITO, player tracking and display project By Marc Davis (11/7/2020)

   Project goals: To allow home slot machine owners the ability to use the player tracking